How to Pass Pilot Aptitude Tests in 2024

 The airline that you are applying for will have a benchmark you need to meet to be successful and progress to the next stages of the interview process.

-Scores and benchmarks will be detailed later within this article, as well as the test’s format and some sample questions.
+Scores and benchmarks for the pilot aptitude test will be detailed later within this article, as well as the test’s format and some sample questions.

 In brief, a pilot aptitude test is a quick way for airline recruiters to sift through many applications for the same role.